implant/implant/README.md

 #### Build and install open-source Android apps with Implant

-:construction: Under construction :construction:
+Implant can build 90+ open-source Android apps, install them on your phone over USB, or generate an F-Droid repository so you can install them with the F-Droid client

-Implant is designed for use with Docker, but `implant.sh` [*should* work on Debian-based distros](https://github.com/abaker/implant/wiki/Use-implant-without-Docker)
+Implant is designed for use with Docker, but *might* work on a Debian-based distro

 `docker run --rm -it bakerba/implant list` to browse available apps